meltingscales/potemkeys/README.md

 4. The window should stay on top.

-    Play your game in borderless mode and see the inputs get transformed and shown to you.
+    ***Play your game in borderless/windowed mode*** and see the inputs get transformed and shown to you.

 ## Config